Erdogan goes high-voltage with another rate cut

 On November 18, the next rates decision will be released.

 Big moves in the flow of loans are still not seen.
 So, why is Erdogan cutting the policy rate?
 Just one of the rhetorical unexplainables.
-But some of those headline pundits need to earn their corn, they’ll have to devise some answers.
+But some of those headline pundits need to earn their corn.
+The onus is on them to devise some answers.

 For August, the central bank released a current account surplus, if you buy it.
 As winter is coming, December will bring stronger real outflows in the trade account.